artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>they appeased the god with song, raising a ringing hymn</p>
 <p>to the distant archer god who drives away the plague,</p>
 <p>those young Achaean warriors singing out his power,</p>
-<p>and Apollo listened, his great heart warm with joy.</p>
+<p>and Apollo listened, his great heart warm with joy.
+(1.447–75)</p>
-<cite>— Book 1.435–448, Fagles</cite>
 </blockquote>

-Furethermore, plauges and natural disasters were believed to be caused by gods.
+Plagues and natural disasters were believed to be caused by gods.
 An example of this is seen at the beginning of *The Iliad*:

 <blockquote class="poetry">
-<p>So home we sail …</p>
+<p>“So home we sail …</p>
 <p>if we can escape our death—if war and plague</p>
 <p>are joining forces now to crush the Argives.</p>
 <p>But wait: let us question a holy man,</p>